 - In a large bowl, combine the flour, baking powder, and salt.

 - Cut the chilled butter into 1/2-inch pieces and mix into the flour using a pastry blender, 2 knives, a potato masher, or even your hands.
-If using your hands, be careful not to soften the butter too much, as it’s best for the butter to be cold.
+If using your hands, be careful not to soften the butter too much, as the butter should be cold.
 Mix until the dough is crumbly.